 Standard III.
 Documentation Shall be Prepared on Materials That are Readily Reproducible, Durable, and in Standard Sizes.

 The size and quality of documentation materials are important factors in the preservation of information for future use.
 Selection of materials should be based on the length of time expected for storage, the anticipated frequency of use, and a size convenient for storage.

 Standard IV.
 Documentation Shall be Clearly and Concisely Produced.

 In order for documentation to be useful for future research, written materials must be legible and understandable, and graphic materials must contain scale information and location references.

 The Guidelines provide advice and technical information on meeting the standards.
-Most important, they outline an approach to historic architecture, engineering and landscapes that helps ensure the documentation will meet the Secretary's Standards while creating a comprehensive understanding of the site or structure.
+Most importantly, they outline an approach to historic architecture, engineering, and landscapes that helps ensure the documentation will meet the Secretary's Standards while creating a comprehensive understanding of the site or structure.
 They also provide recommendations on research methods and report organization, line weight and sheet layout, photographic paper and negative preparation, and the disposition of field notes.

 The Guidelines were originally published in the Federal Register on September 29, 1983.
 A revised version was published in the Federal Register on July 21, 2003 (Vol. 68, No. 139, pp. 43159-43162).